Powerlearnproject/se-day1-assignment-Sharonmbuya/README.md

   se-day-2-git-and-github

 Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?The fundamentals concept of version control include:
-        .Repository(Repo)-A storage location of all files,code and their version history .Commit-A snapshot of changes made to the code at a specific point in time.
+        .Repository(Repo)-A storage location of all files,code and their version history.
+        .Commit-A snapshot of changes made to the code at a specific point in time.
         .Branching-Creating a separate line of development from the main project,which can later be merged.
         .Merging-Combining changes from different branches back into the main codebase.